 Please forgive my ignorance, I was a young boy once, and my mind was set on studying art.
-I was doing alright, and got into (long story) physics scholarship programme at my university before leaving it all together, turning me into an explorer!
-Getting scholarship isn’t that hard, you are required to have good degree of math, and ability to repeat fancy definitions.
-For the last 10 years I was convinced, I know what resistors do, and that transistors are useful, it turned out I was able to repeat the definition, without practical understanding.
+I was doing alright, and got into (long story) physics scholarship programme at my university before leaving it altogether, turning me into an explorer!
+Getting a scholarship isn’t that hard, you are required to have a good degree of math, and the ability to repeat fancy definitions.
+For the last 10 years, I was convinced, I know what resistors do and that transistors are useful, it turned out I was able to repeat the definition, without practical understanding.

 Why should you care?

-Did you got excited about all the projects you can do with your RPI or Arduino?
+Did you get excited about all the projects you can do with your RPI or Arduino?
 Reality hits hard and after few brilliant ideas, and I came to conclusion, that I will need at least 10 RPIs to follow on all small projects I got, in different parts of the house, unless I’m willing to strip walls naked to hide all the connecting wires.
-I’m able to write few things in python, and have a general idea what can be achieved with a micro-computer.
-Turns out that using a RPI for each idea that gets to your head – can be a serious overkill.
+I’m able to write a few things in python and have a general idea of what can be achieved with a micro-computer.
+Turns out that using an RPI for each idea that gets to your head – can be serious overkill.